 There are masses of structural adhesive suppliers around the world.
 How can you tell which ones are any good?

 It may seem biased seeing as, here at Forgeway, we are one of those companies who manufacture and supply structural adhesives.
 But we will list a few of the other structural adhesive manufacturers you could consider.

 The following list is in no particular order:

 This list will give you an idea of the other structural adhesive suppliers who could help you.
 Or, if you are just looking to get in contact with a structural adhesive manufacturer, a member of our team will be more than happy to help.

 Which is the best structural adhesive for you?

 This is never an easy question to answer.
-Traditionally, we would say that MS polymer adhesives would be the best overall structural adhesive for most situations.
+Traditionally, we would say that methyl methacrylate adhesives would be the best overall structural adhesive for most situations.
 They have very few drawbacks and are extremely reliable.